lammps/lammps/doc/src/fix_bond_react.rst

 A few other considerations:

-Many reactions result in one or more atoms that are considered unwanted by-products.
-Therefore, bond/react provides the option to delete a user-specified set of atoms.
-These pre-reaction atoms are identified in the map file.
-A deleted atom must still be included in the post-reaction molecule template, in which it cannot be bonded to an atom that is not deleted.
-In addition to deleting unwanted reaction by-products, this feature can be used to remove specific topologies, such as small rings, that may be otherwise indistinguishable.

 Optionally, you can enforce additional behaviors on reacting atoms.
 For example, it may be beneficial to force reacting atoms to remain at a certain temperature.
 For this, you can use the internally-created